A complete guide for a first trip in Uzbekistan

 By train, you can count 7 hours on a slow train from the closest town on our recommended itinerary, which is Bukhara.
 The Afrosiyob high-speed train does not go further west than Bukhara.
 Alternatively, you can rent a private driver from Bukhara and cross the desert in a bit more than 5 hours.
 The landscape is mainly flat and arid.

 Internal flights from Tashkent (1:30 hour journey) land in Urgench, a city 40 km away from Khiva.
-Therefore you will need at least 3 days to go there, visit one full day and connect then with your next city.

 One can wonder how safe it is to travel in Uzbekistan.
 It is still a relatively unknown country that shares borders with troubled states such as Afghanistan.
 Uzbekistan is overall a safe country with low crime rate.
 If you visit the capital and the other famous cities (Samarkand, Bukhara and Khiva), there is no risk even as a female solo-traveler.